How Venmo and PayPal Changed B2B Payments

-Over the past two decades, we’ve seen a revolution in the way money changes hands as transactions have become increasingly digital.
-This digital transformation came for the payments industry as a whole early on, first through point-of-sale (POS) technology for convenient B2C transactions.
+Over the past two decades, we've seen a revolution in how money changes hands as transactions become digital.
+This transformation came for the payments industry, first through point-of-sale (POS) technology for convenient B2C transactions.

-And, that same psychology that led to the development of B2C payments rapidly spread into business transactions as organizations realized that electronic payments provided an opportunity for simplified and streamlined transactions.
-Let’s take a look at how PayPal and Venmo have changed B2B payments for the better – and what we can do to make them better still.
+The same drive that led to the development of B2C payments spread into business transactions.
+Organizations realized that electronic payments provided an opportunity for simplified and streamlined transactions.
+Let's look at how PayPal and Venmo have changed B2B payments for the better – and what we can do to improve them.

 The first step towards real-time payments

-The history of PayPal starts back in late 1998 with Peter Thiel and Max Levchin, who both realized that digital payments were the future.
-At this time, even goods bought online were paid via checks and money orders, resulting in delayed shipments and fraud risks.
-The complexity of this outdated payment infrastructure was not only risky and inconvenient but there was also a complete lack of visibility.
+PayPal was started in late 1998 by Peter Thiel and Max Levchin, who realized digital payments were the future.
+At this time, even online-bought goods were paid via checks and money orders, resulting in delayed shipments and fraud risks.
+The complexity of this payment infrastructure was risky and inconvenient, and there needed to be more visibility.